khakhalin/notes/keywords/recruiting.md

 # Good practices

+Aline Lerner (2023) What do the best interviewers have in common?
+We looked at thousands of real interviews to find out. https://interviewing.io/blog/best-technical-interviews-common
+Analyzed feedbacks to thousands of real interviews (not practice ones) on their platform, and checked whether the candidates were willing to take a 2nd interview with a company after they passed the 1st one (corrected by candidate overall score!)
+The quality of a question mattered a lot (unlike the company name!).
+* Good questions don't look like puzzles (trivia), but like real-life tasks in miniature that can be explored (edge cases, layers of depth) and complicated as you go.
+Extra bonus if they have a real-life connection to the company.
+* On the other extreme, trying to guess what the interviewer is even asking, questions with one narrow solution, and narrow domain-specific questions, all make for bad experiences.
+* Providing helpful hints, and generally simulating (creating) a collaborative collegial experience is even more important.
+The feelings of being judged or ignored however are bad.

 Erik Bernhardsson.
 How to hire smarter than the market: a toy model.
 2020. https://erikbern.com/2020/01/13/how-to-hire-smarter-than-the-market-a-toy-model.html
 1. In any competitive pool, any 2 talents will anti-correlate, because of saturation of resources: because people develop either skill 1 or skill 2, and their time / resources are finate.
 For a given age, it's a zero-sum game.